Ruslan-Aliyev/laravel-websockets/README.md

 PUSHER_SCHEME=http
 ```

-When you are using `beyondcode/laravel-websockets`, the `xxx`s can be anything, because `laravel-websockets` just uses them to identify the app in case there are many apps connected to the same WS server.
+When you are using `laravel-websockets`, the `xxx`s can be anything, because `laravel-websockets` just uses them to identify the app in case there are many apps connected to the same WS server.
 (See `config/websockets.php`'s `apps` array)

 But if you are really using the Pusher server, then they should be the APP keys and secrets, which is obtained from https://dashboard.pusher.com/apps/{app_id}/keys
 The host wouldn't be local neither; port should be `443` & scheme should be `https`.